nubenetes/awesome-kubernetes/docs/jenkins.md

 * [github.com/jenkinsci/kubernetes-operator: 🌟🌟🌟](https://github.com/jenkinsci/kubernetes-operator) Kubernetes platform was released ten years after the first version of Hudson project.
 It means Jenkins couldn’t be designed to run on top of it.
 Jenkins Operator tries to bridge that gap.

 ## Jervis: Jenkins as a service
-- [github.com: Jervis](https://github.com/samrocketman/jervis/wiki) is [Sam Gleske](https://github.com/samrocketman)'s vision of a good way to roll out Jenkins as a service in very large organizations.
+* [Jervis](https://github.com/samrocketman/jervis/wiki) is [Sam Gleske](https://github.com/samrocketman)'s vision of a good way to roll out Jenkins as a service in very large organizations.
+* [SCM Filter Jervis YAML Plugin](https://plugins.jenkins.io/scm-filter-jervis/) This plugin is intended for Jenkins infrastructure relying on [jervis](https://github.com/samrocketman/jervis/wiki) to deliver software in a self-service manner.
+This plugin can also be used for Travis CI YAML.

 ## Jenkins X
 [**Jenkins X**](https://jenkins-x.io) is a specialized Jenkins for Kubernetes: This is how it works from a bird eye the CI/CD:  a developer creates a branch, then Jenkins X creates a ephemeral namespace with that branch.
 The developer tests it and once it is ok, a PR is created, then, the branch is deployed in staging.
 When I merge it, it goes to QA, and with a manual command "jx promote" it goes to production.
 Jenkins X deletes automatically after N hours the branch namespace.